geeknerd/geeknerd.github.io/_posts/2015-10-04-mac-terminal-color.md

 export LSCOLORS=ExFxBxDxCxegedabagacad
 alias ls='ls -GFh'
 {% endhighlight %}
 That should at least give you some colorful ```ls``` results.
 However, it doesn't give you the full power of controlling the colors in your Terminal and we all know that programmers want to take over everything as they can.
-So, a great GNU tool comes to the stage: [```GNU Coreutils```](http://www.gnu.org/software/coreutils/coreutils.html).
+So, a great GNU tool comes to the stage: [GNU Coreutils](http://www.gnu.org/software/coreutils/coreutils.html).
 Coreutils gives you the flexibility of controlling the colors but also other manipuation utilities you need from a GNU os.
 To get Coreutils, the easiest way is through ```Homebrew```:
 {% highlight bash %}
 brew install xz coreutils